secure-foundations/owl/tests/success/kerberos/README.md

 Kerberos consists of several exchanges:

+***AS Exchange***

+The Authentication Service (AS) Exchange between the client and the Kerberos Authentication Server is initiated by a client when it wishes to obtain authentication credentials for a given server but currently holds no credentials.
+In its basic form, the client's secret key is used for encryption and decryption.
+This exchange is typically used at the initiation of a login session to obtain credentials for a Ticket-Granting Server, which will subsequently be used to obtain credentials for other servers without requiring further use of the client's secret key.
+This exchange is also used to request credentials for services that must not be mediated through the Ticket-Granting Service, but rather require knowledge of a principal's secret key, such as the password-changing service (the password-changing service denies requests unless the requester can demonstrate knowledge of the user's old password; requiring this knowledge prevents unauthorized password changes by someone walking up to an unattended session).

 **Client to Kerberos KDC**

+**KRB_KDC_REQ:** no application tag, but is incorporated into either KRB_AS_REQ for an initial ticket or KRB_TGS_REQ for an additional ticket.

 **KRB_AS_REQ:** consists of client’s identity, server’s identity, supplementary credential metadata, and a randomly generated nonce to detect replays.

-**KRB_KDC_REQ:** no application tag, but is incorporated into either KRB_AS_REQ for an initial ticket or KRB_TGS_REQ for an additional ticket.
 ```
 AS-REQ          ::= [APPLICATION 10] KDC-REQ
 TGS-REQ         ::= [APPLICATION 12] KDC-REQ